 Request Details on personal data we have about you.

 You can make a subject access request details a copy of that personal data we have about you.
 All subject access requests should be made in writing and sent to the email.
-We provide the option for us to delete your personal details record.
+We also provide the option for us to delete your personal details record.